GSA/api-doco-with-uswds/readme.md

 - USWDS 1.6.8 - https://designsystem.digital.gov/download/

 ## Customization
 - For section 508 accessibility, edits have been made directly to the minified [swagger-ui-bundle.js](swagger-ui-bundle.js) file.
-This is a workaround, but the be situation would be for those changes to be implemented in the SwaggerUI.
+This is a workaround, but the best situation would be for those changes to be implemented in the SwaggerUI.

 ## Running locally